 10 Common Invoicing Mistakes (And How to Avoid Them)

-As with most areas of life, your best defence against these errors is knowledge and preparation.
+As with most areas of life, your best defence against these billing errors is knowledge and preparation.
 Understanding what mistakes are likely will put you on your guard.
 Plus, having a plan in place to prevent errors (or deal with them if they occur) will help to minimize their impact.

 1. Inconsistently Invoicing Your Clients